 This course covers the design, implementation, and evaluation of user interfaces for computers and other modern, complex electronic equipment.
-3 hours of lecture per week Prerequisite: CIS 1152 or 2260
+3 hours of lecture per week

 CIS 6721 Master's Project (1)

 This course supports a significant practical individual or small group project taken to completion and then presented to the community.